pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 aws:SecureTransport

 ## CORS
+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
 - **``Cross-Origin Resource Sharing (CORS)``**
 - Origin = scheme (protocol) + host (domain) + port
   - example: https://www.example.com (implied port is 443 for HTTPS, 80 for HTTP)